appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-3270-snippet/README.md

 - None of the default options need to be changed.

-  Create a public domain session file and create a desktop icon for quick access to the session, as shown in the picture.
+  Create a public session file (WC3270.wc3270) and create a desktop icon for quick access to the session, as shown in the picture.

 ![Session Wizard - Options ><](./console/img/session_wizard_options.png)